What Does Living With Integrity Really Mean?

 Integrity is wholeness, the bonding together of all our parts.
 Or in the words of author and academic, Katrina Mayer, it is ‘making sure that the things you say and the things you do are in alignment’.

-O.K., so it hasn’t escaped me that I conduct my examinations from the dubious mantle of male privilege.
-Perhaps contrary to self-interest, I suggest it is wise to view with a measure of scepticism any charismatic white, male figure, proselytising before a captive audience.
+It hasn’t escaped me that I conduct my examinations from the dubious mantle of male privilege.
+I suggest it is wise to view with a measure of scepticism any charismatic white, male figure, proselytising before a captive audience.
 It may only be so long before he’s asking you to drink strawberry Kool-Aid or inject yourself with household disinfectant.
 Just putting it out there.

-Today I feel closer than ever to living an integrated life.
-I have a wonderful husband by my side and two beautiful children, who constantly remind me that I’m definitely not the smartest person in the room.
-It took me decades to unravel the unhelpful narratives and belief systems that kept me tethered to self-deprecation and an unwillingness to live a fully actualised existence.
+Today I feel closer than ever to living with integrity.
+I have a wonderful husband by my side and two beautiful children.
+And they constantly remind me that I’m definitely not the smartest person in the room.
+It took me decades to unravel the unhelpful narratives and belief systems that kept me tethered to self-deprecation and an unwillingness to live fully.
 I’m glad I began the journey and I look forward to its continuation.

-Today I have the privilege of supporting others on similar (and different) journeys.
+Today I have the privilege of supporting others on similar (and different) journeys, through my couples and family coaching practice.
 I will always strive to do this from a place of honesty, integrity and respect.